Tunnelsats/tunnelsats/README.md

 1) Checking if required components are already installed and if not, installing them.
 These are: `cgroup-tools` (for split-tunneling Tor), `nftables` (VPN rules) and `wireguard` (VPN software).

-2) Checking if `tunnelsatsv2.conf` exists in current directory (must be the same directory where setup script is located).
+2) Checking if `tunnelsatsv2.conf` exists in current directory (must be the same directory where setupv2 script is located).

 3) Setting up "split-tunneling" to only include lightning P2P traffic in VPN usage.

-4) Enabling and starting required systemd services (wg-quick@.service, splitting.service).
+4) Enabling and starting required systemd services (wg-quick@.service, splitting.service) or network container for docker-based solutions.

-5) Adding nftables ruleset to client system to enable kill-switching and prevent DNS leakage.
+5) Adding client-side nftables ruleset enabling kill-switching and preventing DNS leakage.

 <br/>

 ## Further Help ##

 Please review the [FAQ](FAQ.md) for further help.
-If you need any other help setting up hybrid mode over VPN or just want to have a chat with us, join our [Tunnel⚡Sats](https://t.me/+NJylaUom-rxjYjU6) Telegram group.
+If you need help setting up hybrid mode over VPN or just want to have a chat with us, join our [Tunnel⚡Sats](https://t.me/+NJylaUom-rxjYjU6) Telegram group.

 ____________________________________________________________